DON GONYEA, Host:

 KNOX: It's because Daley's seen no evidence stem cells can cure blindness.
 I decided to check up on children who've been treated for this very problem at a clinic in eastern China.
 It turns out there's an American specialist who was curious to see if it worked, so he examined a bunch of kids treated there.

-Dr. SHALESH KAUSHAL (Ophthalmologist, University of Massachusetts): Incredibly sweet families - salt-of-the-earth people.
+SHALESH KAUSHAL: Incredibly sweet families - salt-of-the-earth people.

 KNOX: Dr. Shalesh Kaushal at the University of Massachusetts invited eight of these families to come in for free examinations.
 The results?